vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 with 70% state of charge, we similarly made a second stop at Rosemont before returning to top up the car.

 If you own an EV, you want to charge at home or at slower chargers as much as possible to save money.
-In Chicago with ComEd it's estimated you'll pay around 16 cents per kWh.
+In Chicago with ComEd it's estimated you'll pay around 15 cents per kWh.
 Since at the two Pilot Flying J locations we were paying $0.69/kWh (plus tax) that means **charging at home costs _one fourth_ what it cost at our most expensive charger**.

-A lot of folks also use [ComEd's hourly pricing program](https://hourlypricing.comed.com/) which makes it cheaper to charge overnight, when demand is lower, which can bring the cost to charge your EV as low as 8 cents per kWh, meaning we'd only pay **$6.24 to fully charge the Ioniq 5 I was driving at home!**
+A lot of folks also use [ComEd's hourly pricing program](https://hourlypricing.comed.com/) which makes it cheaper to charge overnight, when demand is lower, which can bring the cost to charge your EV as low as 8 cents per kWh, meaning we'd only pay **$6.24 to fully charge the Ioniq 5 I was driving if I were charging at home!**

 In short, **the financial benefits of driving electric comes primarily from home charging** - you shouldn't expect to see big savings when you're on a road trip, but prioritizing cheaper fast